VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P1S.md

 ___

 + **<ins>Intemperence </ins>:**
 *Erichthonios* will divide the arena in 9 quadrants and each quadrant will have 3 Spell Crystals.
-When a crystal explodes, (it shakes a bit before), it will apply <span class="speDebuff">Hot Spell</span> (red crystal), <span class="speDebuff">Cold Spell</span> (blue crystal) or <span class="speDebuff">Disastrous Spell</span> (purple crystal).
+When a crystal explodes, (it shakes a bit before), it will apply <span class="speDebuff">Hot Spell</span> (red crystal), <span class="speDebuff">Cold Spell</span> (blue crystal) or <span class="speDebuff">Disastrous Spell</span> (purple crystal):
 	+ <span class="speDebuff">Hot Spell</span> and <span class="speDebuff">Cold Spell</span> debuffs last 15 seconds and deal <span class="magic">magical damage</span>.
 The damage is decreased if a player has a debuff from the opposite element.
 	+ <span class="speDebuff">Disastrous Spell</span> deals lethal damage.

 	Each quadrant is separated by black lines.
-Standing inside them when the cubes explode deals lethal damage.
+Standing inside them when the crystals explode deals lethal damage.
-If the crystal and the player's debuff elements are identical, a <span class="debuff">Damage Down</span> debuff will be applied on top on increased damage.
+	If the crystal and the player's debuff elements are identical, a <span class="debuff">Damage Down</span> debuff will be applied on top of increased damage.
-If a quadrant will a Hot Crystal or Cold Crustal isn't soaked when it explodes, every player will recieve <span class="magic">magical damage</span> and a <span class="debuff">Damage Down</span> debuff.
+	If a quadrant with a Hot Crystal or Cold Crystal isn't soaked when it explodes, every player will recieve <span class="magic">magical damage</span> and a <span class="debuff">Damage Down</span> debuff.

 ___